A-Nuru/Dog-Breed-App/README.md

 ```

 12. (Optional) **If you are running the project on your local machine (and not using AWS)**, before running code, change the kernel to match the dog-project environment by using the drop-down menu (**Kernel > Change kernel > dog-project**).
 Then, follow the instructions in the notebook.

+## Results
+The main results of the code can be found at the post available [here.](https://medium.com/@nurudeenadesina/embracing-data-science-will-make-you-a-better-football-manager-d86b76d320b1)

+## Licensing, Authors, Acknowledgements
+You can find the Licensing for the data [here](https://github.com/A-Nuru/Dog-Breed-App).
+Otherwise, feel free to use the code here as you would like!